diorge-zz/bayessets/README.md

 and with greater detail a model using the independent Bernoulli distribution.

 The repository is available on PyPI and can be installed with `pip install bayessets`.
+The complete documentation can be found at [ReadTheDocs](http://bayessets.readthedocs.io/en/latest/).

 ## Basic usage